 Congratulations to Dr. van Whye and her team.
 We look forward to seeing the results of your research!

-Come Partner with INS.
-Details on Advertising and becoming an Exhibitor or Sponsor at the Philadelphia Meeting February 4 – 7, 2026.
+Partner with INS!
+Become an Exhibitor or Sponsor at our Philadelphia Meeting this February 4 – 7, 2026.
+Read through the prospectus for complete details, and when you’re ready, submit an application below.

 The INS Student Liaison Committee (SLC) was founded to foster international communication and